Posts Tagged ‘Fiction’

 “You wanna hear about my first taste Uncle Milton?”
 Clarice asked, smacking her lips on her flesh sandwich.

 “Oh my god, how did you know?”
 Clarice blushed with excitement, but when she looked at her Uncle Milton, just for a brief moment after that name escaped his lips, he looked a little sad.
 Clarice wondered why.
 Perhaps it was because he was coming to know she wasn’t a little girl anymore.
-Tonight was the first night he’d seen her in action, having helped hunt these three hapless travelers that were tonight’s dinner.
+Tonight was the first night he’d seen her in action, having helped hunt the three hapless travelers that were tonight’s dinner.

 Light from the flames washed over the family while Milton answered, “I remember reading about it in the newspaper.
 I figured that was you.”